Tesla Coil Hazards and

 occur from a sudden temperature change of only a degree or two.

 Solid state Tesla coils often oscillate continuously, or even when

 intermittently usually do so at a higher duty cycle than spark gap Tesla coils,

 which means much higher average currents and somewhat higher RMS currents

 everywhere.
 The same is true of vacuum tube Tesla coils.
-This makes corona
+This makes corona and

-much more capable of causing burns and starting fires.
+brush discharges and corona more capable of causing burns and starting fires.

 The main hazard specific to spark gap Tesla coils is the primary circuit.